castusoft/relay.autobooker.io/index.md

 Extension icon is grayed out
 #### Solution:
 Extension is active only on amazon relay load board, please navigate to [Load Board](https://relay.amazon.com/tours/loadboard?)

+#### Problem:
+Loading spinner is not going away on load board when I manually set refresh rate.
+#### Solution:
+When refresh rate is too high, relay might log you out, we recommend to keep refresh rate on auto or set it to lower rates.

 ### Contact
 Thank you for using Amazon Relay Autobooker Extension!